 \section{General Model}

-As in Section~\ref{sec: main intuition}, there are two risk-neutral agents---the insider and the market maker.
-At $t=0$, the insider observes a signal $s$ which informs him of the probability distribution over possible $t=1$ states, $X = \{x_1, x_2, \cdots \}$ (countably infinite, with finite $X$ included as a special case).
+As in Section~\ref{sec: main intuition}, there are two risk-neutral agents, the insider and the market maker.
+At $t=0$, the insider observes a signal that reveals the probability distribution over the set of possible $t=1$ states, $X = \{x_1, x_2, \cdots \}$ (countably infinite, with finite $X$ included as a special case).
 The market maker has a Bayesian prior over the possible signals.
-At $t=0$, there is a complete market of AD securities for possible $t=1$ states.\footnote{The model can be adapted to the incomplete market case by partitioning the state space.
+At $t=0$, there is a complete market of AD securities for $t=1$ states.\footnote{The model can be adapted to the incomplete market case by partitioning the state space.
 In this paper, we focus on the complete market case.} There is a risk-free asset in perfectly elastic supply at a risk-free rate of zero.

-After observing his private signal at $t=0$, the insider submits his demand for AD securities to maximize his expected utility of $t=1$ consumption.
-The market maker receives the combined order flow of the insider and noise traders across AD markets and executes the orders at his zero-profit prices.
+After observing his private signal at $t=0$, the insider submits his demand for AD securities to maximize his expected utility at $t=1$.
+The market maker then receives the combined order flow of the insider and noise traders across AD markets and executes the orders at his zero-profit prices.